Harcourt Primary School

 Key Stage 2

-Elite provide a scheme and complete termly assessments which I monitor carefully and update in collaboration with them.
-OFSTEd have indicated that the scheme is of a high quality with a clear focus on competitive skills and sports activities.
+Elite provide a scheme and complete termly assessments which I monitor carefully and staff update our Target Tracker assessments in collaboration with them.
+OFSTED have indicated that the scheme is of a high quality with a clear focus on competitive skills and sports activities.

-During 2016-2017 I will be monitoring the delivery of the scheme both by Elite and School Staff to ensure these standards are maintained.
+I will continue to monitor the delivery of the scheme both by Elite and School Staff to ensure these standards are maintained.
 The assessments will be added to Target Tracker so that progression, attainment and participation can be monitored.

 I have also reviewed the Swimming provision and will be putting in place more rigorous planning and assessments in collaboration with Folkestone Sports Centre.